-Treating your dream like a professional means that you don’t work on it a few hours here there, in hiss and fits.
+Treating your dreams like a professional means that you don’t work on it for a few hours here and there, in hiss and fits.
 It means that you make it your main goal in life to pursue your dream.

-You immerse yourself in it, you live it in and breath it.
+You immerse yourself in it, you live it and breathe it.

-Even if you have a main 9 to 5 job you can still treat you dream like a professional if you do everything in your power to move ahead towards your dream.
+Even if you have a main 9 to 5 job you can still treat your dream like a professional if you do everything in your power to move ahead towards your dream.

 How to Be a Professional